 1. Improve Your Vision

-Sight fishing anglers rely on one thing to locate the fish they plan to catch: their vision.
+Sight anglers rely on one thing to locate the fish they plan to catch: their vision.
 Anything you can do to improve your ability to see into the water is a plus.

 Thankfully, recent technological advancements have given rise to eyewear that allows anglers to see into water with more clarity than ever before.